-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend HN01 - Great Yarmouth Community Housing rent: GYCH rent collection rate a) % of rent & arrears collected b) Arrears as a % of rent debit c) Total rent arrears a) 99.34% b) 1.22% c) £271,606 a) 95% b) 1.4% c) £333,000 G a) 98.82% b) 1.26% c) £276,910 ↑ ↑ ↑ Commentary: Performance in rent arrears collection has reducing overall.
-Benchmarking rent arrears data with oth methods of improving performance.
-This data demonstra Universal Credit Full Service Rollout in Great Yarmouth E working age claimants from legacy benefits. ner local authorities a ates that we are perfe and housing provider orming better than m s through ost of thes Housemark to explor se other landlords. e further HN02 - Number of a) Social housing applicants in allocation pool 440 Monitor 259 + b) Social housing new applicants awaiting assessment 420 350 Α 457 Commentary: An increased number of applicants in the A nomination time (HN08) due to the immediate availability implementation of the revised Housing Allocation Scheme of prospective tenar nts and was an exped cted outco wer HN03 - Average Time to Re-let Local Authority Housing 20 days 35 days G 40 days ₽ Commentary: Having reduced this measure from 51 days review, further significant improvement has been delivered ter 4 in 20 17/18) following void process
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend HN01 - Great Yarmouth Community Housing rent: GYCH rent collection rate a) % of rent & arrears collected b) Arrears as a % of rent debit c) Total rent arrears a) 99.34% b) 1.22% c) £271,606 a) 95% b) 1.4% c) £333,000 G a) 98.82% b) 1.26% c) £276,910 †

+Commentary: Performance in rent arrears collection has been maintained.
+The collection rate shows improvement with arrears slightly reducing overall.
+Benchmarking rent arrears data with other local authorities and housing providers through Housemark to explore further methods of improving performance.
+This data demonstrates that we are performing better than most of these other landlords.
+Universal Credit Full Service Rollout in Great Yarmouth Borough continues and there is no planned rollout date for migration of existing working age claimants from legacy benefits.

+HN02 - Number of a) Social housing applicants in allocation pool 440 Monitor 259 • b) Social housing new applicants awaiting assessment 420 350 Α 457 •

+Commentary: An increased number of applicants in the Allocation Pool will contribute to a lower average void time (HN03) and lower nomination time (HN08) due to the immediate availability of prospective tenants and was an expected outcome following the implementation of the revised Housing Allocation Scheme due to the introduction of Level One priority.

+HN03 - Average Time to Re-let Local Authority Housing 20 days 35 days G 40 days • i l Ì

+Commentary: Having reduced this measure from 51 days (Quarter 1 in 2017/18) to 33 days (Quarter 4 in 2017/18) following void process review, further significant improvement has been delivered in the void process this year.

-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend HN04 - Average cost of a void repair £3,163 £2,540 R New measure N/A Commentary: The full year indicator is significantly above successful in reducing timescales in relation to voids but replacement kitchens and bathrooms when undertaken t Strategic and Operational issues with void performance a will be an area of focus for the group in 2019/20. additional measures hrough the voids pro have now been take cess.
-GYBC and GY en to addre Norse mee ess costs which are h et bi-monthly to revie igh for w both HN05 - Percentage of residents very or fairly satisfied with the repairs service they received 97.7% 95% G New measure N/A Commentary: The target represents the HouseMark aver rage for the country.
-HN06 - Time taken for GYNorse to complete standard voids 9.2 days 10 days G New measure N/A Commentary: The target represents the HouseMark aver all major component replacement i.e. new kitchen or bath Standard voids as de efined by tl ne national indicator exclude HN07 - Time taken for GYNorse to complete all voids 28.1 days 24.5 days Α New measure N/A Commentary: This indicator represents only the time take through to completion of works.
-Performance in relation t as the year end position remains 3.62 days above target to this indicator has i mproved over the ye ar howeve r it is still recorded as HN08 - Time taken for Housing Options to match property 2 days 18 G 12 days 1
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend HN04 - Average cost of a void repair £3,163 £2,540 R New measure N/A Commentary: The full year indicator is significantly above successful in reducing timescales in relation to voids but replacement kitchens and bathrooms when undertaken to Strategic and Operational issues with void performance will be an area of focus for the group in 2019/20. additional measure hrough the voids pro s have now been tak ocess.
+GYBC and G en to addre YNorse mee ess costs which are het bi-monthly to revie nigh for w both HN05 - Percentage of residents very or fairly satisfied with the repairs service they received 97.7% 95% G New measure N/A Commentary: The target represents the HouseMark aver rage for the country.
+HN06 - Time taken for GYNorse to complete standard voids 9.2 days 10 days G New measure N/A Commentary: The target represents the HouseMark averall major component replacement i.e. new kitchen or bath Standard voids as o defined by tl ne national indicator exclude HN07 - Time taken for GYNorse to complete all voids 28.1 days 24.5 days Α New measure N/A Commentary: This indicator represents only the time take through to completion of works.
+Performance in relation to as the year end position remains 3.62 days above target to this indicator has improved over the ye ear howeve r it is still recorded a HN08 - Time taken for Housing Options to match property 2 days 18 G 12 days •